catseye/Chrysoberyl/article/Texts.md

 > I quietly shake to the tip.

-*Doby Mick, or, the Excessively Spoonerized Whale* is a novel generated for [[NaNoGenMo 2014]].
+*Doby Mick, or, the Excessively Spoonerized Whale* is a novel generated for NaNoGenMo 2014.
 A spoonerization algorithm was developed, which picks two words from each phrase of each sentence and swaps their initial consonant clusters.
 This was run on Moby Dick, to produce this novel.